semaphoreci/semaphore/docs/docs/using-semaphore/self-hosted.md

 - Since Windows does not support PTYs, each command is executed in a new PowerShell process with `powershell -NonINteractive -NoProfile`.
 The only way to have aliases available to commands is through PowerShell modules.

 See [self-hosted configuration](./self-hosted-configure#isolate-jobs) to learn how to run jobs in isolation.

+### Initialization agents {#init-agent}

+If you want to run [initialization jobs](./pipelines#init-job) on self-hosted agents, you must change the default initialization agent.
+You can do this in two places:

+- **Organization**: affects all projects in the organization.
+See [organization init agent](./organizations#init-agent) to learn how to change this setting
+- **Project**: changes the agent running initialization for a single project.
+See [project pre-flight checks](./projects#preflight) to learn how to change this setting

 ## How to debug jobs on self-hosted {#debug}